 The Design and Construction Services Department manages the selection of architects/engineers/contractors, design and construction projects for the college.
-This year's budget is more than \$35 million with the total value of projects in design/ construction/closeout exceeding \$50 million.
+This year's budget is more than \$35 million with the total value of projects in design/construction/closeout exceeding \$50 million.
 A majority of the funding for our construction projects comes from Public Education and Capital Outlay (PECO) Funds, Student Capital Improvement Fee (SCIF) Fees and Bonds, Sum of the Digits Allocations (SODA) and Facilities Enhancement Challenge Grants (FECG) as well as other miscellaneous funds.

-Strategic Objective - Continue to plan and develop major construction projects including the replacement of the library at the Clearwater campus, marine science labs/classroom at Bay Pines, Student Support Services and Classroom Building at the Midtown campus, Student Support Services Building at the St. Petersburg/Gibbs campus and build out the food service and bookstore at the Downtown campus.
+Strategic Objective - Continue to plan and develop major construction projects including the replacement of the library at the Clearwater Campus, marine science labs/classroom at Bay Pines, Student Success Building at the St. Petersburg/Gibbs Campus and build out of student services spaces collegewide.

-In order to receive funds from the state, the Planning department must generate master plans for the campuses.
+In order to receive funds from the state, the Planning Department must generate master plans for the campuses.